danae/hku-makerskills/README.md

 ### Research about the temperature sensor

 The temperature sensor is an analog sensor and the Pi Zero only has digital inputs, thus the circuit needs an ADC.
 Domotix.com has a [nice tutorial](http://domoticx.com/raspberry-pi-temperatuur-sensor-tmp36-gpiomcp3008/) on this topic.
 It uses the **MCP3008** IC for the analog to digital conversion and the **TMP36** temperature sensor.
-Below is the wiring scheme they use to connect the sensor to a Pi:

 Needed components:
 * **TMP36** temperature sensor